 The Art of Flower Photography-$29.00

-I am very proud to announce the publication of my newest eBook that I co-wrote with Arthur Morris titled “The Art of Flower Photography”.
+I am very proud to announce the publication of my newest eBook titled “The Art of Flower Photography”.
 This 203 page eBook with more than 140 images is available for $29.00.
 This eBook replaces my “Softer Side of Macro” eBook that has been discontinued.
 There is not much overlap between this and Bloomin” Ideas, they are very different eBooks.

 Inside the eBook

-Along with a lot of new images Artie and I share lots of new techniques that we have been teaching at our lectures, workshops and seminars for years.
+Along with a lot of new images I share lots of new techniques that we have been teaching at our lectures, workshops and seminars for years.

 We cover lens, gear, and accessory selection, in-the-field techniques, image design and composition, understanding and using the light, getting the right exposure, aperture choice and depth-of-field, focusing techniques, Lightpad photography and a variety of post processing and Photoshop techniques.
 Among others.